bit-kitty/Coursera-IBM-Data-Science/index.md

     * Esri's Tapestry Segmentation provides community lifestyle and demographic information

 ### *Challenges*
-To note upfront, I did encounter a few challenges in the acquisition of ZIP code neighborhood data as well as the completeness of key indicators at that level code level for the Maricopa neighborhoods.
+To note upfront, I did encounter a few challenges in the acquisition of ZIP code neighborhood data as well as the completeness of key indicators at the ZIP code level for the Maricopa neighborhoods.
 This took a lot of set up time to structure the master datasets before any exploration could be conducted for the area.
 I ended up with 50 neighborhoods for Maricopa County and 40 for Manhattan with the matched venue data retrieved from Foursquare API eventually in this format:

 ![Manhattan Clusters](https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/PHX_lat-longDataset.png?raw=true "Title")